All tools

 Rig

 List all devices powered by the battery.
-Power draw is typically in your camera/monitor specs.
+Power draw is in camera/monitor specs.

 Device Power (W) Count